LawrieCape/niko-test/src/pages/products/overhead-conveyors.md

       * Any industrial process that requires movement of parts, above floor level

-      * Situations where flightbars are used to move between processes within a plant
+      * Situations where flightbars are used to move parts between processes within a plant
     title: 'NikoTrack Overhead Conveyor and Monorail Systems '
   - pdfs: []
     title: Track Configuration Samples